 Here are some of the signs of those who are probably not gluten-sensitive.

 - Still chugging beers.
-Beer is bottled gluten water.
+Beer is bottled water with gluten.
 If you drink beer, you do not have a real gluten sensitivity.

 - Your gluten knowledge comes from Natural News, The Food Babe, or another pseudoscience website.
 Your knowledge of gluten should come from your physician, preferably a gastroenterologist, and with additional information from a science-based national or international celiac disease organization.
 It’s easy to diagnose celiac disease or a wheat gluten allergy.
-If you have some other type of gluten sensitivity, it’s important that your physician establishes that it is real or not related to a more serious chronic disease.
+If you have some other type of gluten sensitivity, your physician must establish that it is real or not related to a more serious chronic disease.

 - You claim you feel better without gluten.
 Someone with real gluten sensitivity didn’t develop it when they turned 30.
-It’s something that mostly (but not always) shows up in childhood, and a real celiac disease child won’t say they feel better without gluten, they’ll say how horrible it is when they accidentally consume it.
+It’s something that usually manifests itself in childhood, and a real celiac disease child won’t say they feel better without gluten, they’ll say how horrible it is when they accidentally consume it.
 It’s not some new age therapy with intangible results like “I can’t point it out, but I just feel like a new person.”
 Real gluten sensitivity means if you have gluten, you want to rip your intestines out of your body without anesthesia.

 - You say that it’s easy to eliminate gluten.
 No, it isn’t.
 And it’s not eliminating 99% of gluten, it’s eliminating 100% of any gluten anywhere.
 It’s very difficult to do.
 It takes time to do shopping (parents of celiac children are obsessive about food labels).
 It means supplementing your diet with other proteins and with micronutrients that are missing when you remove gluten.
 It’s asking a waiter or caterer whether any gluten products even touch the food or are used in some sauce.
 It’s being preoccupied with every aspect of your diet while worrying if the next food item is going to cause massive pain and discomfort.
 This isn’t easy, it sounds pretty close to impossible, and that’s why if you say it is easy, you probably do not have any type of gluten sensitivity.